 - A list of reports that are routinely generated by the various systems

-It is recommended that the authorization document be included with the rest of the related purchase documentation to support purchasing compliance.
 Without prior authorization documented in the purchasing records, the non-federal entity may not be able to demonstrate that the purchases were properly authorized before the purchase was made.
-It is recommended that the authorization document be included with the rest of the related purchasing documentation to support purchasing compliance.

 Leave a Reply